The Temple sanctuary is now open. See courses →

 A message from the body

-And if that sentence hits somewhere deep — you're not alone.
-Research consistently shows that desire challenges affect between 26–43% of women globally.
-It's one of the most common concerns raised in sexual health, and yet most of us were never given the language or the framework to understand what's actually happening beneath the surface.
+Research consistently shows that desire challenges affect a large share of women, with some studies estimating between 26 and 43 percent globally.
+It’s one of the most common concerns raised in sexual health, and yet most of us were never given the language to describe what’s actually happening underneath.

 Your nervous system runs the show

-Here's what most people don't learn in sex education: desire isn't just a psychological state.
-It's deeply tied to your nervous system.
+Here’s what most of us never learned in sex education: desire isn’t only a psychological state.
+It’s deeply tied to your nervous system.

-When you're under chronic stress — from work, parenting, relationship tension, financial pressure, or simply the relentless pace of modern life — your body shifts into a sympathetic state.
-Fight or flight.
-Survival mode.
-And when the nervous system is busy keeping you safe, it deprioritises everything that isn't essential.
+When you’re under long-running stress, from work, parenting, relationship tension, financial pressure, or simply the relentless pace of modern life, your body settles into the alert mode by default.
+Survival mode becomes the resting position.
+And when the nervous system is busy keeping you safe, it sets aside everything that isn’t essential.
 Digestion slows.
 Sleep suffers.
-And yes — sexual desire quietly shuts down.
+And yes, sexual desire quietly steps back.

 This isn’t dysfunction.
 It’s protection.
 Your body is doing exactly what it’s designed to do.